 Form 5498 IRA Contribution Information is information for your personal records and is not required to prepare your tax return.
 Taxpayers should retain this information for their personal records, but there are no tax consequences to the taxpayer until the funds are distributed from the account.
 When distributions are made, they are then reported on Form 1099-R Distributions from pensions, annuities, retirement or profit-sharing plans, IRAs, insurance contracts, etc.

-Form 5498 should be mailed to you by May 31st to show traditional IRA contributions made for the prior year between January 31st of the prior year and April 15th of the current year.
-For example, if you made contributions to a traditional IRA for the 2014 tax year between January 31, 2014 and April 15, 2015, you should receive a Form 5498 in May of 2015.
+Form 5498 should be mailed to you by May 31st to show traditional IRA contributions made for the prior year between January 31st of the prior year and the tax filing deadline of the current year (typically April 15th, but the deadline is April 18th for 2016 due to Emancipation Day).
+For example, if you made contributions to a traditional IRA for the 2015 tax year between January 31, 2015 and April 18, 2016, you should receive a Form 5498 in May of 2016.
 (If FMV/RMD is involved the deadline is January 31.)

 Form 5498 reports the Fair Market Value (FMV) of your IRA account as of year-end.
 This information should be entered on Form 8606, Line 6 ONLY IF you took distributions from a Traditional, SEP, or SIMPLE IRA during the current tax year AND you made nondeductible contributions to a traditional IRA in the current tax year or an earlier year.